soleneG02/product-hunt/README.md

 Then in the "Developper Token" section, click on "Create Token".

-Finally, paste the token in the `app.js` file of the project.
+Finally, add the token into your process.env.API_TOKEN environment variable.

 ### Running